 A one-hour drive from Kuta there is the village of Sukarare/Sukarara, which is famous for its weaving.
 The people in the village display the cloth that they produce in front of the houses.
 All of the cloth produced here is handwoven using local designs.
 The people in Sukarara are happy to explain more about the motifs and the function of the fabrics that they sell.
 A word of warning, the fabrics sold here are not cheap!

 9. Explore the Countryside

 If you can drive a motorbike, rent it!
-The rental price is R. 50,000,- per day.
-Driving around Kuta is easy and there is a lot to see and the landscape can be beautiful, though it is definitely dy.
+The rental price is Rp.
+50,000 per day.
+Driving around Kuta is easy, there is a lot to see and the landscape can be beautiful, though it is definitely dry.
 As you drive around you will see a lot of tobacco fields as well as the illegal gold mines, which are unfortunately all too common.
 Also keep an eye out for the bulls that will wander slowly across the road in front of you.

 10. Visit the Pink Beach

-Kuta in Lombok is a convenient base for exploring the South of Lombok.
-I hope that this list showed that there are lots of things to do in Kuta Lombok.
+Kuta in Lombok is a convenient base for exploring the south of Lombok.
+I hope that this list showed you that there are lots of great things to do in Kuta Lombok.
 With beautiful beaches, great cafes and interesting villages there are plenty of opportunities to create great holiday memories.
-I hope you enjoy your time in Lombok and that this list gave you some needed inspiration.
+I hope you enjoy your time in Lombok and that this list gave you some valuable inspiration.